 It contains monounsaturated fats which are good for the body and are a healthy option of energy for the body.
 According to a research, eating food which is low in carbs and high in monounsaturated fats helps in improving the sensitivity of body towards insulin.
 Diabetes results in increasing the chances of heart attack and cardiovascular diseases which can be eliminated by eating avocado.
 Monounsaturated fats keep heart diseases away for a longer time.

 Brown rice is rich in fibers which are good for the body.
-As has been mentioned before, fiber content slows down the digestion process in body and helps in healthy absorption of nutrients.
+As has been mentioned before, fiber content slows down the digestion process in the body and helps in healthy absorption of nutrients.
 Eating brown rice increases the fiber content in your body and helps in retaining glucose for a longer time and keeping hunger away for a while.
 Therefore, you should replace white rice at home with brown rice to get benefits from it.

 Exercise for Diabetes

-Exercise is very useful for the body and helps in improving digestive system and absorption of healthy nutrients in the body.
+Exercise is very useful for the body and helps in improving the digestive system and absorption of healthy nutrients in the body.
 Some common types of exercises for a diabetes patient include a morning walk.
 Going out for a walk burns additional fats in your body and when you have less absorption of glucose, it uses glucose for energy.
 It also lowers the risk of getting a heart attack.
 Going for a walk reduces the blood sugar level and helps in keeping a diabetes patient away from hyperglycemia and urination.

 Ride a Bike

 In addition to a walk, you can do peddling and ride a bike.
-Bike riding also requires a lot of energy which comes from the glucose in blood.
+Bike riding also requires a lot of energy which comes from the glucose in the blood.
 Hence, it also serves as an important means for lowering the sugar content in the body.

 Row a Boat